Glossary

 Examples include:

-• Damage located on the bio page
+- damage located on the details page

-• Pages that have been substantially torn or come away from the document completely
+- pages that have been substantially torn or come away from the document completely

-• Where security features have been compromised.
+- where security features have been compromised.

 De facto relationship

-Deemed to hold a visa
+Deemed or considered to hold a visa

 Deemed visas are most commonly used for cruise ship passengers, people travelling to the Ross Dependency in Antarctica and members of visiting armed forces.